who-biz/chips-snapshot/README.md

 ### Step 3: Run script to distribute coins according to snapshot

 You must have the required balance in your wallet to distribute to snapshot fully.
-In th event that balance is insufficient, script will print a message indicating so.
+In the event that balance is insufficient, script will print a message indicating so.
 It will also export JSON-formatted entries that have been excluded from snapshot to a file.

 Clone repository located here: https://github.com/who-biz/blockchain_scripts